kstenerud/mac-kvm/README.md

     start_vm.sh <options> &

+### Notes About Screen Resolutions

+In order for the screen to display correctly, both OVMF and Clover must be in agreement as to what resolution to show.
+This script can handle Clover, but you must set the resolution in OVMF yourself:

+  1. ./start_vm.sh -s [chosen resolution]
+  2. Press ESC during early boot (before Clover screen) to get to the OVMF menu
+  3. Navigate: Device Manager -> OVMF Platform Configuration -> Change Preferred Resolution for Next Boot -> [chosen resolution]
+  4. Save and reboot
+  5. Make sure it boots properly.
+If the screen is garbled, there's a resolution mismatch between Clover and OVMF.

 Maintenance and Tweaks
 ----------------------

-### Changing the Screen Resolution

-Note: to get a list of supported resolutions, use ./start_vm.sh -?

-  1. ./start_vm.sh -s [chosen resolution]
-  2. Press ESC during early boot (before Clover screen) to get to OVMF menu
-  3. Device Manager -> OVMF Platform Configuration -> Change Preferred Resolution for Next Boot -> [chosen resolution]
-  4. Save and reboot
-  5. Make sure it boots without a scrambled screen.
-If it's scrambled, there's a resolution mismatch between Clover and OVMF.

-### Adding a New Screen Resolution

-Note: Only the resolutions listed in OVMF platform configuration are valid.

-  1. cp Clover1024x768.qcow Clover[new resolution].qcow
-  2. ./start_vm.sh -c -s 1024x768
-  3. Press ESC during early boot (before Clover screen) to get to OVMF menu
-  4. Device Manager -> OVMF Platform Configuration -> Change Preferred Resolution for Next Boot -> 1024x768
-  5. Save and reboot
-  6. Boot, log in to the OS, and start a terminal
-  7. sudo mkdir /Volumes/efi
-  8. sudo mount -t msdos /dev/disk0s1 /Volumes/efi
-  9. sudo vi /Volumes/efi/EFI/CLOVER/config.plist
- 10. Change the resolution from 1024x768 to your new resolution
- 11. Save the file
- 12. Shutdown
- 13. ./start_vm.sh -s [new resolution]
- 14. Press ESC during early boot (before Clover screen) to get to OVMF menu
- 15. Device Manager -> OVMF Platform Configuration -> Change Preferred Resolution for Next Boot -> [new resolution]
- 16. Save and reboot
- 17. Make sure it boots without a scrambled screen.
-If it's scrambled, there's a resolution mismatch between Clover and OVMF.

 ### Clearing Free Space on the Mac Guest

     diskutil secureErase freespace 0 /Volumes/MacOS

 ### Compressing a QCOW Image on the Host